adambrgmn/wp-bundler/README.md

 Your css is "post processed" by [`postcss`](https://postcss.org/). `wp-bundler` uses [`postcss-preset-env`](https://preset-env.cssdb.org/) to compile the css to a version that is more friendly to older browsers.
-See `postcss-preset-env`'s documentation for details around which features available for compilation.
+See `postcss-preset-env`'s documentation for details around which features are available for compilation.

-#### Tailwindcss

-`wp-bundler` also has built-in support for [`tailwindcss`](https://tailwindcss.com/).
-If the bundler finds a `tailwinds.config.js` within your projects root directory the plugin will be enabled.
-In order to use this functionality you also need to install `tailwindcss` as a dependnecy of your project.

 ## Asset loader